-But how, precisely, can you make sure your contractor is insured in the Greater Toronto Area?
+But how, precisely, can you make sure your contractor is insured in the Ontario?
 There are several steps you can take mitigate your risk and make sure you’ve chosen a reputable, fully insured contractor.

 - Check out the contractor with the Better Business Bureau

 - Check references and talk to former customers

 - Have a formal in-depth meeting with the contractor before signing any contract

 - Ask to see insurance and bonding documents